Variance modifiers limitations

 or Hound

 .
-This is only limiting class use, so it is a safe operation.
+This only limits class use, so it is a safe operation.

-However, public in-positions cannot be used with covariance, so with the out
+However, public in-positions cannot be used with covariance, including the out

 modifier.
 Just think what would happen if you could upcast Box<Dog>

 .
-If this was possible, you could literally pass any object to the put
+If this were possible, you could literally pass any object to the put

 method.
-I hope you can see the implications of that.
-That is why in Kotlin, it is prohibited to use covariant type (out
+Can you see the implications of this?
+That is why it is prohibited in Kotlin to use a covariant type (out

 This is actually the problem with Java arrays.
-They should not be covariant because they have methods that allow their modification, like set
+They should not be covariant because they have methods, like set

 Covariant type parameters can be safely used in private in-positions.